Microbial Genetics and Genomics

 Section Information

-The aim of the “Microbial Genetics and Genomics” section is to provide a platform for current research on archaea, bacteria, microbial eukaryotes and viruses.
+The aim of the section “Microbial Genetics and Genomics” is to provide a platform for current research on archaea, bacteria, microbial eukaryotes, and viruses.
 We welcome studies that apply recent advances in genetics, genomics, transcriptomics, proteomics, metabolomics and computational biology to provide insights into all aspects of microbiology.
-This includes, but is not limited to, basic microbe biology, virology, microbial ecology and evolution, as well as research focused on the clinical significance and industrial applications of microorganisms.
+This includes, but is not limited to, basic microbe biology, virology, microbial ecology, and evolution as well as research focused on the clinical significance and industrial applications of microorganisms.
 Interdisciplinary studies and novel technological approaches relevant to microbiology are also within the scope of the section.

-• Microbial communities in terrestrial and aquatic environments, extremophiles
+• Microbial communities in terrestrial and aquatic environments, extremophiles;

-• Mycology, basic and applied
+• Genetics of basic and applied mycology;

-• Synthetic genomics, metabolic engineering
+• Synthetic genomics and metabolic engineering;

 Editorial Board